gavinmcfarland/plugma/packages/create-plugma/CONTRIBUTING.md

 ### Getting started

-1. Copy `blank-plugin` or `blank-widget` as the starting point for your new example.
+1. Copy the `blank-plugin` or `blank-widget` example as the starting point for your new example.

 2. Include only files unique to your example.
 Everything else is included from the base template.